My Basket

 From layers to letting in light, there are plenty of ways to get warm and stay snug during the cosy season.
 Whether on a budget or simply looking for a few pointers, we can hopefully help you feel warm and fuzzy inside and out.

-Cotton bedding
+Flannel bedding

-Consider your bedding materials
+Use warmer bedding materials

-Like ogres and onions, beds should have layers (if you know, you know).
-Rather than just sticking to your winter duvet or one additional blanket, try several different additions.
+Rather than just sticking to your winter duvet, why not try layering?
+It's not just for pretty pictures; it can also help you stay warm.
 Whether this is a comforter, mattress protector, or flat sheet, there are plenty of ways to trap air and add insulation.
 Why not add a chunky knit throw to the mix?
 Because can you ever have too many blankets?
+A benefit is that layers can be removed if you end up too warm.
+You can also experiment with thicker and thinner layers to maximise the effect, saving money for those looking to stay warm on a budget.

 Move your bed away from any windows